rackerlabs/rackspace-how-to/content/cloud-files/multi-region-support-in-cloud-files.md

 You don't need to do anything to set up multi-region capabilities for your account.
 All US accounts have access to multiple regions.
-If you use the Auth 1.1 or 2.0 API, you may choose the endpoint with which you want to interact.
+If you use the Rackspace Identity API, you may choose the endpoint with which you want to interact.
 After you authenticate against the regional endpoint, your Cloud Files operations only affect that region's content.